Skip to main content

 Social justice activists work to influence public policy and shift public opinion to create a more socially just society.
 Their challenges are many, and it often takes years to see real change.
 Still, many of these social justice activists have dedicated their lives to improve policies on topics such as immigration reform or LGBTQ+ issues.

-Here are the top 12 social justice activists on social media.
+17 social justice activists on social media

 Melanie Campbell